govuk-one-login/service-header/docs/dev-contribution-notes.md

 ## Before you open a PR

-1. Ensure you've `npm run build-all` and committed the outputs.
-This generates the contents of the `/dist` folder.
-2. Ensure your change is documented in the `CHANGELOG`, following the preexisting format.
+Ensure your change is documented in the `CHANGELOG`, following the preexisting format.
 Please label your entry with BUG/MAJOR/MINOR.
 If you're not sure which label is most appropriate, please read the guidance on [semver guidelines](https://semver.org/).
 You don't need to document any change that would be irrelevant for an external consumer of the component (e.g. changes to internal documentation).

 ## Publishing a new version to NPM

+When a new release is created on GitHub, two things happen:
-The package is automatically published to NPM when a new release is created on GitHub.
+1. The package is automatically published to NPM
+2. A zipped version of the build output (`dist` folder) is created and attached to the GitHub Release

 To publish a new version: